ZhaZhaFon/demo-confusion/index.md

 <center> 2 Peng Cheng Laboratory</center>

 ## Introduction
-This is a [demo](https://zhazhafon.github.io/demo-confusion/) for our paper **_Target Confusion: Analysis and Approaches_**.
+This is a [demo](https://zhazhafon.github.io/demo-confusion/) for our paper **_Target Confusion in End-to-end Speaker Extraction: Analysis and Approaches_**.
 In the following, we will show some cases in which the baseline model comes across with **_target confusion problem_**, and compare them with our results.

 ## Examples